 Q. Who have your tutors worked with?

 Tamsin: Our tutors have worked with an enormous amount of high profile actors, celebrities, directors, brands and production companies such as Disney and Marvel.
 The list is simply huge!
-But it covers a really extensive mix of actors & actresses, as well as sports, music and fashion personalities, and even royalty.
+But it covers a really extensive mix of actors and actresses, as well as sports, music and fashion personalities, and even royalty.
 So our tutors have a very diverse background, which is a massive benefit to our students.

 Liz: Some of the highest calibre acting clients our team have worked with include George Clooney, Johnny Depp, Dame Judi Dench, Penelope Cruz, Eddie Redmayne, Daniel Craig, Dame Helen Mirren, Hugh Jackman, Reese Witherspoon, Matt Damon, Halle Berry, Nicole Kidman and Daniel Radcliffe.
-The fashion & sports industry clients have included David Beckham, Lewis Hamilton, Thierry Henry, George Best, Naomi Campbell, Kate Moss, Alexander McQueen, Vivienne Westwood and Karl Lagerfeld.
+The fashion and sports industry clients have included David Beckham, Lewis Hamilton, Thierry Henry, George Best, Naomi Campbell, Kate Moss, Alexander McQueen, Vivienne Westwood and Karl Lagerfeld.
 It’s so varied, and it’s this high level of professional experience that our students will be benefitting from.

-Q. What makes The Iver make-up Academy different to other make-up schools?
+Q. What makes The Iver Make-up Academy different to other make-up schools?

 Q. What skills and techniques can students expect to learn with you?